A Comprehensive Guide to Navigating U.S. Tax Forms for Independent Contractors

 ابدأ اليومابدأ اليوم

-US businesses need to collect tax forms for every person they hire — both inside and outside of the US.
-Filing taxes with the Internal Revenue Service (IRS) is a process that needs to be completed by mid-April of each year, with many forms and filings needing to be completed within the first month.
+US businesses are required to collect tax forms from every person they hire, both domestically and internationally.
+Filing taxes with the Internal Revenue Service (IRS) must be completed by mid-April each year, with many forms and filings due in the first month.

 • Form W-9